When should I start saving for retirement?

 When start saving for retirement

-The answer is simple: start saving for retirement as soon as you can.
+The answer is simple: start saving for retirement as soon as possible.
 Ideally, you’d start saving not long after you begin earning money.
 That’s because the sooner you begin saving, the more money you’ll have in your retirement fund and the more time your money has to grow.
 If your savings are invested, each year’s gains will generate their own gains the next year, thanks to compounding interest.

 The effect of compounding – retirement savings